 Honduran MahoganyBig-leaf mahogany (Swietenia macrophylla) was sourced in British Honduras (today called Belize), and was sold by the trade name Honduran Mahogany.
 This has led many to believe that the wood was grown in Honduras.
 Much of it was, but it was also being harvested in a range of other places, from Mexico to southern Amazonia in Brazil.
 It is one of three species that yields genuine mahogany timber, the others being Swietenia mahagoni (West Indian mahogany) and Swietenia humilis.

 Illegal logging of S. macrophylla, and its highly destructive environmental effects, led to the species' placement in 2003 on Appendix II of Convention on International Trade in Endangered Species (CITES), the first time that a high-volume, high-value tree was listed on Appendix II.

 Thanks to its light weight and strength compared to its relatives, Honduran Mahogany is the favorite choice of instrument builders, but is very hard to find today.
 African and Spanish mahoganies are often used as a replacement for Honduran Mahogany.
-We use the lightest African Mahogany we can find as the standard neck option for the Little Sister, and Honduran Mahogany as an optional upgrade.

 Indian Rosewood has an extremely high velocity of sound and a broad range of overtones.
 All rosewoods have strongly pronounced low overtones, which help create a complex bottom end that imparts an overall darkness of tone to the instrument.
 Strong mids and highs serve to reinforce overtones generated by the top, contributing to a fatness of tone in the upper registers.